influxdata/telegraf/plugins/outputs/opensearch/README.md

   # auth_bearer_token = "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9"

   ## Index Config
-  ## The target index for metrics (Elasticsearch will create if it not exists).
+  ## The target index for metrics (Opensearch will create if it not exists).
   ## You can use the date specifiers below to create indexes per time frame.
   ## The metric timestamp will be used to decide the destination index name
   # %Y - year (2016)